-Running on Empty: How to Time Your Meals and Your Exercise for Maximum Benefit
+Should I Exercise On an Empty Stomach? : How to Time Your Meals and Your Exercise

 Exercise.
 It’s a key component of any healthy lifestyle.
 Whether it’s going for a run, doing some yoga, going for a swim or just hitting the gym, there are many options to choose from when it comes to keeping fit and active.